The person at the center of this case

 Start here

-On June 3, 1978, an unidentified female victim was discovered in a shallow grave near Florida State Road 29 south of Interstate 75 in Collier County, Florida, with blunt force trauma to the head.
-Her body had been covered with hydrated lime, suggesting an attempt to conceal or accelerate decomposition.
-Nearly 50 years later, the victim remains unidentified, and investigators seek anyone with information about missing persons matching her distinctive dental profile from that era.
+On June 3, 1978, an unidentified female victim was discovered in a shallow grave near Florida State Road 29 south of Interstate 75 in Collier County, Florida, with her body covered in caustic lime.
+Death resulted from blunt force trauma to the head, and distinctive dental work featuring multiple ceramic bridges suggests she was a woman of some means who received significant dental treatment approximately two years before her death.
+Nearly five decades later, her identity remains unknown, and investigators seek information from anyone who may recognize her unique dental characteristics or recall a missing woman matching her profile from the mid-1970s.

 Try asking